kubeflow/website/content/en/docs/pipelines/sdk/python-function-components.md

 divmod_op = comp.func_to_container_op(my_divmod, base_image='tensorflow/tensorflow:1.11.0-py3')
 ```

-Then define your pipeline.
+4. Define your pipeline.
 This example uses the `divmod_op` factory function and the `add_op`
-factory function from and earlier example.
+    factory function from an earlier example.

 ```python